Types of stroke

 When a protein called amyloid builds up in small blood vessels in the brain it is called cerebral amyloid angiopathy (CAA).
-The protein can damage the blood vessels and lead to bleeding (haemorrhagic stroke).
+The protein can damage the blood vessels and lead to bleeding and a haemorrhagic stroke.

-Sometimes the bleeding from CAA is very small and known as “microbleeds”.
+Sometimes the bleeding from CAA is very small, which is known as “microbleeds”.
 You might not know you have had microbleeds until they are picked up by brain imaging.

 CAA is more common in older people and in people who have dementia.
-But sometimes it can run in families and affect people when they’re younger.
+But sometimes it can run in families and affect people who are younger.

-Medications that are taken to lower the risk of blood clots and ischaemic stroke can also make bleeding more likely.
-These medications are known as blood thinners, and may also be called anticoagulants or antiplatelets.
+Medicine that people take to lower their risk of blood clots and ischaemic stroke can also make bleeding more likely.
+These medications are known as blood thinners.
+They may also be called anticoagulants or antiplatelets.

 Your doctor will make sure you take the right amount of blood thinner to reduce your risk of both kinds of stroke.

-When blood vessels don’t form properly they can become a vascular malformation.
+When blood vessels don’t form in the way they are meant to, they can become what is called a vascular malformation.

-A vascular malformation is usually present at birth.
-It may be that as you get older the blood vessels get bigger and weaker.
-It can occur anywhere in the body, including the brain.
+A vascular malformation is usually there at birth.
+But it may be that as you get older the blood vessels get bigger and weaker.
+It can happen anywhere in the body, including in the brain.

-An arteriovenous malformation (AVM) is an abnormal tangled connection between arteries and veins.
+An arteriovenous malformation (AVM) is a tangled link between arteries and veins.

-A cavernous malformation is a tangle of tiny blood vessels creating a weak-walled ‘cavern’ of blood.
+A cavernous malformation (cavernoma) is a tangle of tiny blood vessels that forms a weak-walled ‘cavern’ of blood.

-If the vascular malformation is in the brain and the blood vessel walls burst, then you will have a haemorrhagic stroke.
+If the vascular malformation is in your brain and the blood vessel walls burst, then you will have a haemorrhagic stroke.

 A weak or thin spot in the wall of an artery that balloons out is called an aneurysm.
 The aneurysm gets weaker as it gets bigger, and there is a risk it will burst and leak blood.
 Aneurysms often cause a subarachnoid haemorrhage.

 Aneurysms develop over a number of years.
 Most people do not notice any problem until the aneurysm bursts.
-Controlling blood pressure and not smoking reduce the risk of aneurysm rupture.
+You can reduce the risk of an aneurysm bursting by controlling blood pressure and not smoking.

 There are two kinds of stroke.